-Our diverse portfolio includes some of the most recognizable buildings in New York City — Ralph Lauren Polo Flagship Store and Polo Bar (2014); Gramercy Park Hotel (2007); Ralph Lauren’s Madison Avenue Flagship Store (2010); Palazzo Chupi/360 West 11th Street (2008) — as well as several private corporate, townhouse and apartment interiors in addition to several commercial and residential interior projects for public and private uses.
+Our portfolio ranges from townhouses, luxury retail, lofts and galleries to a hotel, beach houses, museums and places of work.
+It includes some of the most recognizable buildings in New York City: Ralph Lauren Polo Flagship Store and Polo Bar (2014); Gramercy Park Hotel (2007); Ralph Lauren’s Madison Avenue Flagship Store (2010); and Palazzo Chupi/360 West 11th Street (2008).

 WHAT PEOPLE HAVE SAID